St. Paul Church Handbook

 All baptismal arrangements are made by contacting Father John.
 It is requested that at least a three-week notice be given to schedule a date.
 No baptisms will be scheduled over the phone; a face-to-face meeting with Father is required.

 Preparations for the Sacrament of Marriage are to be made by contacting Father John before determining the date or planning a reception.
-Weddings are held on Sunday afternoons unless there is an outstanding mitigating circumstance and are not performed on Saturdays nor any fast day of the Church.
+Weddings are held on Sunday afternoons unless there is an outstanding mitigating circumstance and are not performed on Saturdays nor any fast day of the Church except by specific blessing by the Archbishop.
 As part of their ministry, and by request, the adult choir is usually available to sing the responses at weddings.
 The parish hall is available for use by the wedding party.